oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

     **Note**: Pluggable databases **`employees_search`** and **`customer_orders`** do contain substantial concentration of sensitive data; therefore, we should prioritize implementing strong access controls to secure and govern access.

-💡 **TIP:** You've now know your sensitive data landscape to start focussing your efforts to secure, let's understand the security policies present in the environment.
+💡 **TIP:** Now that you understand your sensitive data landscape, let's understand the security policies present in the environment to protect the sensitive data.
 </details>

 ## Task 3: Review your security policy landscape